bitmedini/ThatBlueDevil/README.md

     ⤷ ThatBlueDevil#4480

     ⤷ https://v3rmillion.net/member.php?action=profile&uid=802785

-  ● I'm a her/she!
-Don't know why you would like to know that but ok.

   ● Fun fact!
 I hate talking to people because I know I'll be judged for everything I say.